LSFLK/Copper/copper-docs/README.md

 $ git clone https://github.com/LSFLK/Copper.git
 ```

-2. Edit ".env" file to replicate your settings
+2. Edit ".env" file which is inside of copper server, to replicate your settings

 3. Create external docker networks using below commands